Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Azure ExpressRoute has two cost components: Microsoft charges for the circuit, and the carrier charges for the line.
 Both must be budgeted.

-A cloud framework agreement can simplify procurement.
-A cloud migration tender should include connectivity.
-Cloud migration costs become transparent.
+A cloud framework agreement can simplify procurement, and a cloud migration tender should include connectivity from the start so that total migration costs stay transparent.

 Insight42 Connectivity Services